 Gifted Evaluation, Identification and Programming: Parkway’s MOSAICS program offers a spectrum of services for a discreet segment of high ability and high achieving students.
 The process for assessing the appropriateness of gifted programming for students includes evaluating a variety of data.
 Missouri's criteria for gifted identification includes collecting data from 4 areas: cognitive, academic achievement, creativity, reasoning, and problem solving, and a fourth category which provides each school district with the flexibility to assess specifically for the area in which programming occurs.

-Parkway evaluates students on a variety of data points in each of the 4 areas and assigns a point value to each area based upon student scores and performance.
+Parkway evaluates students on a variety of data points in each of the 4 areas.

 Assessments administered within the last two years will be utilized during the evaluation process for gifted identification.